Bahrain Guide: How to make VAT invoices?

 A registered person must issue a tax invoice for any goods and/or services supplied by him.
 The issue can be raised in electronic as well as in paper form.
 The invoice can be issued in English or Arabic.
 The invoice issued must be in BHD currency.
 If the original tax invoice issued is tampered or lost or damaged, then the supplier may issue a duplicate invoice.

-When to issue a TAX invoice?
+When to issue a TAX invoice in Bahrain?

 The supplier of goods or service must issue a tax invoice latest by 15th of the month following, in which the supply took place.
 Any delay in the same, causes’ penalty.